EMERGENCY RESPONSE GUIDE

 Not Life-Threatening Emergency

-(Examples: Cuts, abrasions, sprains, fainting, simple fractures, etc.)
+If the Emergency Requires Medical Attention but Appears To Be Non-Life-Threatening (Examples: Cuts, abrasions, sprains, fainting, simple fractures, etc.)

 Power Failure

-Consider purchasing a FLASHLIGHT for your area/office.
+Consider purchasing a flashlight for your area/office.

 At the beginning of each semester, ask the following questions: